LordDashMe/php-gnupg-simple-tool/README.md

 ## Contribute

-- Feel free to create an issue or pull request.
-Thanks!
+- Please feel free to send a pull request.

 ## License